nyoom-engineering/nyoom.nvim/.github/README.md

 - ripgrep
 - nodejs (optional, for copilot)
 - fennel + fnlfmt (not required, but recommended)
-- rustc + cargo (ideally via rustup, not required, but recommended for parinfer)
 - font with nerdfont icons

 ```bash